ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 ### Task 5: SNMP Daemon

-Install an SNMP Daemon on the Ubuntu 20.04 VM labelled **SERVER**.
-Once it is installed, configure it to allow anyone on the local system (localhost) to query all available data.
-You'll also need to install and configure the SNMP client and make sure it has all the MIBS available.
-You do not have to worry about restrictive security for this exercise (_though you would on an actual enterprise system_).

-Of course, you may need to update your firewall configuration to allow incoming SNMP requests to this system!
+Install an SNMP Daemon on the Ubuntu 20.04 VM labelled **SERVER**, and connect to it from your Ubuntu 20.04 VM labelled **CLIENT**.
+The DigitalOcean tutorial linked below is a very good resource to follow for this part of the assignment.
+In that tutorial, the **agent server** will be your **SERVER** VM, and the **manager server** will be your **CLIENT** VM.

+1. In the tutorial, configure a user `cis527` using the password `cis527_snmp` for both the authentication and encryption passphrases.
+   - This user **should not** be created in the `snmpd.conf` file, and any "bootstrap" users should be removed.

 Then, perform the following quick activity:

-1. Use SNMP to query the number of ICMP requests sent from this system.
-Take a **screenshot** with the result clearly highlighted in the terminal output.
+1. While logged into the **CLIENT** VM, use the SNMP tools to query the number of ICMP Echos (pings) that have been received by the **SERVER** VM.
+Take a **screenshot** with the command used and the result clearly highlighted in the terminal output.
-2. Ping a server on the internet at least 10 times.
+   - You may use either `snmpget` and the OID number or name, or use `snmpwalk` and `grep` to find the requested information.
+2. Sent at least 10 ICMP Echos (pings) from the **CLIENT** VM to the **SERVER** VM and make sure they were properly received.
 Take a **screenshot** of the output, clearly showing how many pings were sent.
+   - If they weren't received, check your firewall settings.
-2. Use SNMP to query the number of ICMP requests sent from this system again.
-Take a **screenshot** with the result clearly highlighted in the terminal output.
+3. Once again, use the SNMP tools from the **CLIENT** VM to query the number of ICMP Echos (pings) that have been received by the **SERVER** VM.
+It should clearly show that it has increased by the number sent during the previous command.
+Take a **screenshot** with the command used and the result clearly highlighted in the terminal output.
 It should match the expected output based on the previous two screenshots.

-{{% notice tip%}}
+{{% notice note%}}
-_You'll present those 3 screenshots as part of the grading process for this lab, so I recommend storing them on the desktop of that VM so they are easy to find. --Russ_
+_Be prepared to duplicate this activity during the interactive grading process!
+If you are unable to duplicate it, you can present the screenshots as proof that it worked before for partial credit.
+You may preform all three commands in a single screenshot if desired.
+See [this example](/images/lab3-hint.png) for an idea of what the output should look like. --Russ_
 {{% /notice %}}

 #### Resources

+* [How to Install and Configure an SNMP Daemon and Client on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-an-snmp-daemon-and-client-on-ubuntu-18-04) from DigitalOcean (works for 20.04 as well)
+* [How to Use The Net-SNMP Tool Suite to Manage and Monitor Servers](https://www.digitalocean.com/community/tutorials/how-to-use-the-net-snmp-tool-suite-to-manage-and-monitor-servers) from DigitalOcean (works for 20.04)
 * [SNMP Agent](https://help.ubuntu.com/community/SNMPAgent) from Ubuntu Community Help Wiki

 ---